mighdoll/akka/akka-docs/rst/general/message-delivery-guarantees.rst

 Event Sourcing
 --------------

-Event sourcing (and sharding) is what makes large websites scale to billions of users, and the idea is quite simple: when a component (think actor) processes a command it will generate a list of events representing the effect of the command.
+Event sourcing is an effective scaling technique.
+The idea is quite simple: when a component (think actor) processes a command it will generate a list of events representing the effect of the command.
 These events are stored in addition to being applied to the component’s state.
 The nice thing about this scheme is that events only ever